 - 5.2 High level options for the policies that were originally intended to be included in the Rugby Borough Plan were identified and presented in the Discussion Document in 2013.
 Those options were subject to SA by LUC at that time, with the findings described in the June 2013 SA Report.
-Reasonable alternative options for those policies were identified by the Council and were drawn from the most up-to-date evidence and guided by the national level policy set out in the NPPF. - Plan, it was necessary to identify and appraise options for the other policies that would be included, i.e. the strategic policies relating to how much development would take place and where it would be located.
+Reasonable alternative options for those policies were identified by the Council and were drawn from the most up-to-date evidence and guided by the national level policy set out in the NPPF. - 5.3 Once the decision was taken to produce a full new-style Local Plan in place of the Rugby Borough Plan, it was necessary to identify and appraise options for the other policies that would be included, i.e. the strategic policies relating to how much development would take place and where it would be located.
 The Council therefore identified a further set of reasonable alternative policy options and these were subject to SA by LUC in May 2015.
 The SA matrices for these additional policy options were provided to the Council in the form of an internal SA summary note so that the findings could inform the preparation of the Local Plan Preferred Option.
 This summary note was a working document intended to inform the plan preparation process rather than a full SA report and was not made publicly available at the time (the findings of that stage of work were later presented in Chapter 5 of the SA Report for the Preferred Option (December 2015)).
-The SA findings for the options previously set out in the Discussion Document and presented in the June 2013 SA Report also informed the Council's decision making about which of those options to take forward into draft Local Plan policies, along with other factors. - Once the Council had produced the Local Plan Preferred Option the more detailed draft policies (including preferred site allocations) were also subject to SA and the findings were presented the December 2015 SA Report for the Preferred Option.
+The SA findings for the options previously set out in the Discussion Document and presented in the June 2013 SA Report also informed the Council's decision making about which of those options to take forward into draft Local Plan policies, along with other factors. - 5.4 Once the Council had produced the Local Plan Preferred Option the more detailed draft policies (including preferred site allocations) were also subject to SA and the findings were presented the December 2015 SA Report for the Preferred Option.
 The Council took into account the findings of this stage of SA work when preparing the current version of the Local Plan, the Publication Draft.
 The SA work for the Local Plan policies and site allocations were updated to reflect the changes made since the Preferred Option stage and this was presented in the SA of the Publication Draft Local Plan.